harrellbm/Quartz-Garden/content/Metaphor of the Stream vs the Garden.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-07-11
+"Last Tended:": 2024-08-19
 ---
 #🌱Seed  #🙂Agree
 ****
 > `Importance`: 40%

+>[!Summary] The Big Idea
-***The Big Idea***: The idea of gardening if foundational to [[Digital Gardening]].
+The idea of gardening if foundational to [[Digital Gardening]].
 It is an alterative way of "being" in digital space that is not time bound.
 It is opposed to the stream like interfaces of email, social media (Facebook, TickTok etc.), text, etc. that all bombard us with content that will pass us by if we don't keep up with the stream.

 ****